Home β€Ί Semiconductor β€Ί Electronics β€Ί Germany IoT Device Management Market

 • March 2025: Qualcomm, a major chip supplier with a presence in Germany, announced its intent to acquire Edge Impulse, an edge AI platform, at Embedded World Germany.
 The acquisition aims to significantly enhance its IoT offerings for developers, improving the creation and monitoring of AI models for edge applications, which is key to advanced device management features.

-Germany IoT Device Management Market Segmentation
+Germany IoT Device Management Market Scope:

 BY COMPONENT